cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 </Alert>

-As stated in our mission, we hold ourselves accountable to champion a testing process that actually works, and have built Cypress to guide developer towards write independent tests from the start.
+As stated in our mission, we hold ourselves accountable to champion a testing process that actually works, and have built Cypress to guide developers towards writing independent tests from the start.

 We do this by cleaning up state _before_ each test to ensure that the operation of one test does not affect another test later on.
 The goal for each test should